jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 // menu in GZDoom.
 // The name after it is an internal name that will be
 // written in the player's .ini file:
-WeaponSection "My mod bindings" myModBindings
+AddKeySection "My mod bindings" myModBindings
 // "Quick Punch" is a display name for the command,
 // and "use QuickPunchController" is the actual
 // console command: